JSMike/Material2-Survey/README.md

 Log in as the root user and run the SQL script `/scripts/setup-db.sql`

-from the cloned directory run: `node server/server.js`
+from the cloned directory run: `NODE_ENV='dist' node server/server.js`

 direct your browswer to [http://localhost:3000](http://localhost:3000), or your domain at port 3000